Kong/docs.konghq.com/app/_hub/bitnami/microsoft_azure/index.md

   Bitnami’s Kong Cluster solution, which uses the native cloud provider APIs to deploy a multi-node, load-balanced Kong cluster and an additional Cassandra cluster for data storage.
-  # (required) extended description.
-  # Use YAML piple notation for extended entries.
-  # EXAMPLE long text format (do not use this entry)
-  # description: |
-  #   Maintain an indentation of two (2) spaces after denoting a block with
-  #   YAML pipe notation.
-  #
-  #   Lorem Ipsum is simply dummy text of the printing and typesetting
-  #   industry.
-Lorem Ipsum has been the industry's standard dummy text ever
-  #   since the 1500s.

 support_url: https://bitnami.com/support/azure

 source_url: # (Optional) If your extension is open source, provide a link to your code.